koskinev/randy/readme.md

 ## Quality

-The RNG is not cryptographically secure, but based on my tests it passes [PractRand](http://pracrand.sourceforge.net/) pre0.95 at least up to 256 GB of generated data.
+The RNG is not cryptographically secure, but it passes [PractRand](http://pracrand.sourceforge.net/) pre0.95 at least up to 256 GB of generated data.
 To run the tests, you need to compile the `RNG_test` binary from PractRand source, place it at the root of this project, and execute `run_practrand.sh`.
 See this [post](https://www.pcg-random.org/posts/how-to-test-with-practrand.html) by Melissa O'Neill for instructions on how to compile PractRand.

 ## Performance

 There is a speed penalty for using atomics.
-On my Ryzen 5800H, the throughput of the atomic RNG is about 3.7 GB/s, compared to 7.7 GB/s for a variant that uses a mutable reference.
+On my machine, the throughput of the atomic RNG is about 3.7 GB/s, compared to 7.7 GB/s for a variant that uses a mutable reference.
 Run `cargo test bench --release -- --ignored --nocapture` to see what the performance is on your machine.